1I/ʻOumuamua: Appearance, shape and composition

 Spectra from the Hale Telescope on 25 October showed red color resembling comet nuclei or Trojans.
 Higher signal to noise spectra recorded by the 4.2 m William Herschel Telescope later that day showed that the object was featureless, and colored red like Kuiper belt objects.
 Spectra obtained with the 8.2 m Very Large Telescope the following night showed that behavior continued into near-infrared wavelengths.
 Its spectrum is similar to that of D-type asteroids.

-ʻOumuamua is not rotating around its principal axis, and its motion may be a form of tumbling.
+ʻOumuamua is not rotating around a principal axis, and its motion may be a form of tumbling.
 This accounts for the various rotation periods reported, such as 8.10 hours (±0.42 hours or ±0.02 hours) by Bannister et al. and Bolin et al. with a lightcurve amplitude of 1.5–2.1 magnitudes, whereas Meech et al. reported a rotation period of 7.3 hours and a lightcurve amplitude of 2.5 magnitudes.
 Most likely, ʻOumuamua was set tumbling by a collision in its system of origin, and remains tumbling since the time scale for dissipation of this motion is very long, at least a billion years.

 The large variations on the light curves indicate that ʻOumuamua may be anything from a highly elongated cigar-like object, comparable to or greater than the most elongated Solar System objects, to an extremely flat object, a pancake or oblate spheroid.
 However, the size and shape have not been directly observed as ʻOumuamua appears as nothing more than a point source of light even in the most powerful telescopes.
 Neither its albedo nor its triaxial ellipsoid shape is known.
 If cigar-shaped, the longest-to-shortest axis ratio could be 5:1 or greater.
 Assuming an albedo of 10% (slightly higher than typical for D-type asteroids) and a 6:1 ratio, ʻOumuamua has dimensions of approximately 100–1000 × 35–167 × 35–167 m with an average diameter of about 110 m.
 According to astronomer David Jewitt, the object is physically unremarkable except for its highly elongated shape.
 Bannister et al. have suggested that it could also be a contact binary, although this may not be compatible with its rapid rotation.
 One speculation regarding its shape is that it is a result of a violent event (such as a collision or stellar explosion) that caused its ejection from its system of origin.
 JPL News reported that ʻOumuamua "is up to one-quarter mile (400 meters) long and highly-elongated — perhaps 10 times as long as it is wide".